Ell1ott/OneTap/AIPrompt.md

 **repeat**: Repeats the task over a specific time frame

 **repeatSoftly**:
-- `true`: beneficial to complete even if late
+- `true`: beneficial to complete even if late or done a day later
 - `false`: completion doesn't matter after the repeat period

 **amount**: How many times the task needs to be done (in one period/session)